mynameisVictoria/plan-9-from-cx/README.md

 ## Quick Facts
 - built because: communications platforms are fun!
 - Runs in: the terminal
-- i find ai in my opinion moraly unethical and i dont plan on letting any ai generated code being part of this code base
+- i find ai really horrible, ethiccaly apart from anything else, so i dont indend any ai code being part of this project

 ## Tech Stuff
 - it is server-client model